DigitalOceanPHP/Client/README.md

 ## Examples

-As of version 3.0, we will will automatically discover an HTTP client use, from what you have available.
+As of version 3.0, we will will automatically discover an HTTP client to use, from what you have available.
 Simply create a new DigitalOcean client, provide your access token, then you're good to go:

 ```php
 <?php